 Enjoy some chocolate and churros

 Perhaps the ultimate comfort food, chocolate and churros are also perfect for a rainy day.
-Our guide lists our favourite spots this some delicious combo – check them out and pick yours!
+Our guide lists our favourite spots to try this delicious combo – check them out and pick yours!

 Sunny weather on the horizon